JuwonnB/MGS-COHORT-II/README.md

 # MGS-COHORT-II
 BETABUILDAS
-Builders writing from the source of creativity
+Builders building from the source of creativity
+TO build creatively